BolajiOlajide/BlackChat/README.md

 ## Installation
 To make use of this, you have to install `redis` on your PC.
-If you're using a mac, simply run the command from your terminal `brew install redis`.
+- If you're using a mac, simply run the command from your terminal `brew install redis`.
+- Create a copy of the `.env.sample` file and name it `.env` and supply the information contained there.
-Then run the `./setup.sh` command to set up all dependency and start the application.
+- Then run the `./setup.sh` command to set up all dependency and start the application.

-#### Contributor
+### Contributor
 Bolaji Olajide

-#### License
+### License
 MIT